-How can we really support moms?
+How can we support moms and our mom friends?
 It isn’t to push our own agenda or judge each other’s actions.
-Instead, try these 5 ways to show real support.
+Instead, try these 5 ways to really support moms.

 “I think I’m going to stop breastfeeding at six months,” a friend confided to me the other day.
 “But I’m torn.
 I’m reading up on breastfeeding support, and I just feel even guiltier!”